Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Introduction

 An important area of Mixed Integer Linear Programming (MILP) is the characterization of the convex hull of specially structured non-convex polyhedral sets to develop strong valid inequalities or cutting planes such as split and intersection cuts \cite{conforti2010polyhedral,conforti2011corner,cornuejols2008valid,del2012relaxations}.
-This approach has led to highly effective branch-and-cut algorithms \cite{DBLP:journals/mpc/Achterberg09,DBLP:journals/anor/BixbyR07,bixby2004,DBLP:journals/informs/JohnsonNS00,Lodi2009}, so there has recently been significant interest in extending the associated theoretical and computational results to the realm of Mixed Integer Nonlinear Programming (MINLP) \cite{Atamturk07,AN:conicmir,Goez2012,DBLP:conf/ipco/Bonami11,DBLP:journals/mp/CezikI05,DBLP:journals/mor/DadushDV11,DBLP:conf/ipco/DadushDV11,Dadush2011121,Drewes,mustafa,springerlink:10.1007/s101070050103}.
-Unfortunately, this extension requires the study of the convex hull of a non-convex and non-polyhedral set, which has proven significantly harder than the polyhedral case.
+This approach has led to highly effective branch-and-cut algorithms \cite{DBLP:journals/mpc/Achterberg09,DBLP:journals/anor/BixbyR07,bixby2004,DBLP:journals/informs/JohnsonNS00,Lodi2009}, so there has recently been significant interest in extending the associated theoretical and computational results to the realm of Mixed Integer Nonlinear Programming (MINLP) \cite{Atamturk07,AN:conicmir,Goez2012,dan,DBLP:conf/ipco/Bonami11,DBLP:journals/mp/CezikI05,DBLP:journals/mor/DadushDV11,DBLP:conf/ipco/DadushDV11,Dadush2011121,Drewes,mustafa,springerlink:10.1007/s101070050103}.
+Unfortunately, this extension requires the study of the convex hull of a non-convex and non-polyhedral set, which has proven to be significantly harder than the polyhedral case.
 Most of the known results in this area are limited to very specific sets \cite{horst2003global,sherali1998reformulation,tawarmalani2002convexification} or to approximations of semi-algebraic sets through Semidefinite Programming (SDP) \cite{fujie1997semidefinite,lasserre2001global,nesterov,oustry2001sdp,parrilo2003semidefinite,polik2007survey,poljak1995recipe}.
 While some precise SDP representations of the convex hulls of semi-algebraic sets exist \cite{Gouveia12,Helton12,henrion2011semidefinite,Scheiderer20112606}, these require the use of auxiliary variables.
 Such higher dimensional, extended, or lifted representations are extremely powerful.
 However, there are theoretical and computational reasons to want representations in the original space and/or in the same class as the original set (e.g. representations that do not jump from quadratic basic semi-algebraic to SDP).
 We refer to characterizations that satisfy both these requirements as \emph{projected} and \emph{class preserving}.
 Projected and class preserving are in general incompatible (e.g. the convex hull of the basic semi-algebraic set $\set{x\in \Real^2\,:\, (x_1^2-x_2)x_1\geq 0,\, x_2\geq 0}$ has no projected basic semi-algebraic representation, but has a lifted basic semi-algebraic representation \cite{lecnote}).
 Furthermore, even giving an algebraic characterization of the boundary of the convex hull of a variety \cite{ranestad2011convex,ranestad2009convex} or giving a projected SDP representation of the convex hull of certain varieties and quadratic semi-algebraic sets \cite{sanyal2011orbitopes,yildiran2009convex,Kose} requires very complex techniques from algebraic geometry.
+All such issues make extending MILP cutting planes to the MINLP setting extremely challenging.
+To alleviate such challenges, we concentrate on the extension of split cuts, k-branch split cuts, and other intersection cuts to the MINLP setting \cite{balas1971intersection,DBLP:journals/mp/CookKS90,dash2012two,Gomory1969451,springerlink:10.1007/BF01584976,li2008cook}.